 Zero Burning Policy

 We do not tolerate the use of fire in land preparation or development.
-We have adopted a Zero Burning Policy in 1997 and a policy of not developing on peat since 2010.
-These policies also apply to all of our subsidiaries.
+We have adopted a Zero Burning Policy in 1997 and a policy of not developing on peat in 2010.
+These policies apply to all of our subsidiaries too.
 Since November 2014, we have also voluntarily stopped all new plantings in our nucleus estates.

-More than 10,000 Emergency Response Team personnel have been trained and are stationed across all our plantations, ready to be deployed in a fire emergency.
+We have put in place a wide range of measures to prevent fires in our plantations as part of our existing Standard Operating Procedure (SOPs) for fire management.
+More than 10,000 Emergency Response Team personnel have been trained and are stationed across our plantations, ready to be deployed in a fire emergency.

 Multi-Pronged Approach to Fire Management